ROBOTIS-GIT/emanual/_includes/en/dxl/control_table_velocity_pi_gain.md

 The Velocity PI Gains(76, 78) indicate gains of Velocity Control Mode.
-Gains of DYNAMIXEL’s internal controller can be calculated from Gains of the Control Table as shown below.
 Velocity P Gain of DYNAMIXEL’s internal controller is abbreviated to K<sub>V</sub>P and that of the Control Table is abbreviated to K<sub>V</sub>P<sub>(TBL)</sub>.

 |                     | Controller Gain |                   Conversion Equations                   |   Range    | Description |